FDio/csit/docs/report/introduction/methodology_aws/aws_ami.rst

 the root device for an instance launched from the AMI is a volume created from an Amazon EBS snapshot.

-A the TG and SUT instances have slightly different software requirements, we are defining two AMIs for TG and SUT separately.
+As the TG and SUT instances have slightly different software requirements, we are defining two AMIs for TG and SUT separately.
 AMI details examples: